olywoolsey/Notes/Semester2/COLO1070-Imaging/Section 4 - Image Capture Mediums.md

 - Red areas of the image will register in the third emulsion layer (Cyan Dye)
 - Orange areas (a mixture of red + green light) will register in both the second & third emulsion layers
 #### Development
-A silver (Ag) image is produced in the emulsion layers of the film where light of the appropriate colours fall Oxidation products react with the colour couplers to form coloured dyes
+- A silver (Ag) image is produced in the emulsion layers of the film where light of the appropriate colours fall
+- Oxidation products react with the colour couplers to form coloured dyes
 #### Bleaching
 - The bleach bath converts the metallic silver (Ag) back into silver halides (AgX)and also removes the yellow filter
 #### Fixation
 - Silver halide (AgX) is removed from the film in the fixing bath, leaving only the dye image in each layer in the complementary colours of the light that struck the film
+### Overview
+- The negative coloured dye images formed during the colour development stage are perfect replicas of the monochrome silver images originally formed following the first development stage
+- The final bleach/fix stages remove the three negative silver images together with the filter layer and the unexposed silver halide crystals
+- Following the washing stage the only material left is the layered dye images
+- The colour printing stage reverses the negative image back to a positive image
+- The chemicals and paper which reverse the image, together with its colours and tone, are very similar to the film and chemicals used to create the initial negative image

-### Colour Transparency Film
+## Colour Transparency Film
 - Often referred to as slide or positive film
 - Superior image quality to colour negative film– has finer grain structure, with the image dyes having brighter and cleaner colours
 - Prints can be obtained direct using Ilford Ilfochrome Classic materials
-#### Image Capture Process
+### Image Capture Process
 - Colour transparency film is very similar to colour negative film with respect to construction
 - Colour negative film has coloured couplers whereas those in transparency film are colourless
 - Exposure response is similar, with a latent image being formed within each of the emulsion layers